clayoster/salt-cicd/README.md

 - Add choice between linting just the changed files in the current branch or all sls files in the repository
 - Add example gitlab-ci.yml file (and Github Actions?)
 - Add suggsted yamllint and salt-lint dotfiles

-Many improvements needed here!
-Update info above as I've added the merge/all linting functionality!

-Add example gitlab and github CICD files!

-Improve all of the things!